 New York Health Insurance Overview

 New York’s expansion of Medicaid in 2013 contributed to more residents getting health insurance.1 The ACA allowed states to expand eligibility to childless adults who earn up to 138% of the federal poverty level.
-As of 2019, more than 3.5 million New Yorkers gained coverage under Medicaid expansion.2
+As of June 2019, nearly 300,000 New Yorkers gained coverage under Medicaid expansion.2

 Other options for low-income residents include New York’s Essential Plan, which offers coverage through private companies outside of the Marketplace.
 Residents can also get health plans through the Marketplace.
 These policies qualify for tax credits that can reduce your monthly premium.